dz0gg/PvP-Core/README.md

 ### Options

-- Over then 7 files you can customize the game like you want
+- Over than 7 files you can customize the game like you want
 - Stats System
 - Simple to use
 - Player Profile